University of Warsaw 4EU+ Alliance

 The 4EU+ Open Science seminars

 The 4EU+ Open Science seminars are back, and just like Open Science – they are free from paywalls and borders.
-Whether you are a PhD candidate, senior researcher, staff member working in research support or you are simply curious – you are welcome to join the seminars.
+Whether you are a doctoral candidate, senior researcher, staff member working in research support or you are simply curious – you are welcome to join the seminars.
 As they are held online, you can do it from practically anywhere.
 All you need to do is to secure your spot by filling in the registration form for each seminar you are interested in.

 More information >>